mroswell/marjorieroswell.com/content/privacy/_index.md

 If your Personal Data might be provided to a third party in a manner that is other than as explained in this Privacy Policy, you will be notified.
 You will also have the opportunity to request that we not share that information.

 In general, you may request that we do not share your Personal Data with third parties.
-Please contact us via email, if so.
+Please contact us via our contact form, if so.
 Please be advised that you may lose access to certain services that we rely on third-party providers for.

 **Article 9 - SOCIAL NETWORK PLUGINS:**